Fragments of Memory

 Although he liked him, Truman refused to admit it.
 “Meeting my replacement.
 A delight akin to mincemeat pie.
 Does this mean I don’t have to go to a stuffy memorial about the fossilized geezer?”

 She shook her head, her expression turning serious.
 “That’s actually the cover story.
 I didn’t hire him.
-He recently inherited the Argentine Lake tourist channel.
+He recently inherited the Argentine Andes tourist channel.
 He’s here to see if our operations might benefit by working together.”

 Perplexed, Truman asked, “You mean merge?”
+After a second, he added, “And why put him in my slot?”

 Truman paced around his pad, trying to channel his anger into something productive.
 If he could create a solid appreciation piece, maybe some beautiful young listener would fall into his lap, filling the void Shana left behind.
 The thought was both hopeful and hollow, like grasping at straws in a storm.